 The following is a statement in response to recent media comment on the public finances, signed by 37 economists as at 30th November 2017.
 It has been updated since first posted on 26th November (by then signed by 22) to include the further signatories.

-It can be downloaded here as a pdf.
+downloaded here as a pdf.

 Andrew Neil of the BBC Politics programme recently challenged the Shadow Chancellor, John McDonnell, on the likely cost in interest payments of additional public borrowing.
 Mr Neil suggested that current debt interest payments are estimated at £49 billion, and rising.
 His use of £49 billion was misleading, as it included £9 billion owed by the Treasury to the Bank of England (BoE).
 Because the Bank is part of the public sector, £9 billion is in effect owed by government to itself, as the Office of Budget Responsibility (OBR) explains.
 The government’s debt interest payments are therefore £40 billion.

 But the £40 billion is not meaningful in isolation.
 It is best understood as a share of the UK’s national income or GDP.
 This amounts to just 2% of GDP – a historically low share of the national ‘cake’.
 This is remarkably low, given the costs (debt) incurred by the government to bail out the private financial system after the 2007-9 global financial crisis, and given Britain’s falling wages which reduce government tax revenues.
 Above all, given the slowest economic recovery on record.

 In 1987/88 when Conservative Chancellor Nigel Lawson was stoking an unsustainable boom, debt interest (see the OBR’s databank on public finances